aanykanen/building_ai/README.md

 ## Summary

 Backing track generator allows musicians to produce backing tracks from their favorite songs.
 Backing track generator takes a song in mp3 or wav format as input and generates a new version of the song without the sounds from selected instrument.
-With the help of backing track generator musicians can effectively practise songs or produce new arrangements (or solos!) for the songs.

 ## Background